For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Demonstrate an understanding of how language and culture contribute to a sense of personal, community and national identity.
+- Demonstrate an understanding of how language and culture contribute to identity

 Assessment